Z3ROS1X/CKs-FilterList/Readme.md

 #### Main Filter
 * The main list `/CK's-FilterList.txt` which will be loaded by your fav.
 Ad-Blocker extension.
 The filter gets updated at least every 8 days.
 The list contains all other lists!
-* `CK's-FilterList-slimm`.txt` is only the normal filter lists without any additional sublists.
+* `CK's-FilterList-slimm.txt` is only the normal filter lists without any additional sublists.

 ##### uBO, Adblock etc filters